r0bert1/workout-logger/docs/unfinished.md

 Below is a list of features I didn't have time to implement:

 - User registration form
-- A view to show the sets of each previously performed workout.
+- A view to show the sets of each previously performed workout
+- Error messages

 Limitations: